Menu

 The build

-For a LEGO Icons set of this size and price point, the construction is surprisingly simple, perhaps on the level of medium-to-small LEGO® Creator sets.
+For a LEGO Icons set of this size and price point, the construction of Bumblebee is surprisingly simple, perhaps on the level of medium-to-small LEGO® Creator sets.
 It mostly comprises of stacked bricks and plates with the occasional bracket for studs-on-side construction.
 This is surely due to the engineering requirements of turning something that looks like a car into something that looks like a humanoid robot, all while being robust enough to endure rough play.
 The fact that this is a set that's also targeted at the large Transformers fan base, which can't be expected to be as used to complex LEGO building, must be a factor, too.

 You can see this simplicity right at the beginning of the build.
 Here is one foot (with wheel arch removed) and its respective leg.
 The leg is notable for the huge number of stacked plates.